 Sears revenue continues decline amid tough landscape

-NEW YORK (AP) — Sears' extended decline in sales continued during the first quarter and the storied retailer vowed additional spending cuts to offset its slowing business.
+NEW YORK (AP) — Sears' extended decline in sales persisted during the first quarter and the storied retailer vowed additional spending cuts to offset its slowing business.

-In March, Sears Holdings Corp. said there is "substantial doubt" it could continue as a viable concern with intense pressure coming from companies like Wal-Mart, Target and Amazon.com.
+In March, Sears Holdings Corp. said there is "substantial doubt" it could continue as a viable concern, with intense pressure coming from companies like Wal-Mart, Target and Amazon.com.
+It has insisted that its actions to turn around its business should help reduce that risk.

 Asset sales have bought the retailer time, but it said recently that pension agreements may prevent the sale of more businesses, potentially leading to a shortfall in funding.